Skip to main content Skip to search Skip to main navigation

 Trofast regal in Dachschräge

-Many families move under the roof when the next generation arrives.
-The children's room with sloping roof is also affectionately known as their "own kingdom" or "robber's den".
-It's so close to heaven and yet you find yourself saying "Where and how on earth should I put the furniture here?"
+Many families move under the roof when they are expecting a baby.
+The children's room with sloping ceilings is often affectionately referred to as their "own kingdom" or "pirate's cave".
+It's so close to the sky, yet you find yourself wondering, "Where on earth am I supposed to put the furniture?"
 Fortunately, IKEA specialises in small rooms and tight budgets.
-The big Swedish company has great ideas for small and quirky children's rooms.
+The big Swedish company has great ideas for small and even sloping children's rooms.

-There are rarely vertical surfaces under the roof that we need to place shelves and cupboards .
-Fortunately, there are tips and tricks to help you make the most of the available space under the attic and skilfully emphasise the special charm of the sloping walls.
+Under the roof, there are rarely vertical surfaces that we need to put up shelves and cupboards .
+Fortunately, there are tips and tricks on how to make the best use of the available space under the attic and skilfully highlight the special charm of the sloping walls.

-Of course you could have an expensive wardrobe system made to measure for your children's room, but this is notoriously expensive.
-What's more, you often can't simply take such a system with you the next time you move house.
-That's why it's not a bad idea to furnish the children's room with "normal" furniture and make optimum use of the space.
-Instead of resorting to large, dark pieces of furniture, we recommend the light-coloured, practical and stylish furniture from Möbelschweden.
-These make the "sloping" children's room appear more open, friendlier and less cluttered .
-The staircase-like shelf from the Ikea TROFAST series* is perfect for sloping ceilings and offers storage space for toys.
+, you could have an expensive cupboard system custom-made for your child's room , but as we all know, that is expensive.
+What's more, you often can't simply take such a system with you when you move house .
+That's why it's not a bad idea to furnish your child's room with "normal" furniture and make the best use of the space.
+Instead of resorting to large, dark pieces of furniture, we recommend light, practical and stylish furniture from the Swedish furniture store.
+These make the "sloping" children's room appear more open, friendly and less cluttered .
+The staircase-like shelf from the IKEA TROFAST series is perfect for sloping ceilings and offers storage space for toys.

-It is also a good idea to do without large wardrobes.
-This is actually quite easy, especially with small children, because fortunately small people also have small items of clothing.
-A simple, less high shelf will also do.
-You can quickly install a clothes rail in the TROFAST shelf and store the children's clothes here.
-Your child now has the opportunity to get a good overview of the wardrobe themselves, as the clothes are now at eye level.
+It's a good idea to do without large wardrobes.
+This is actually quite easy, especially with small children, because fortunately little people also have small clothes.
+A simple, less tall shelf will also do the trick.
+You can quickly install a TROFAST shelf with a clothes rail and store your children's clothes there.
+Your child will now be able to see everything in the wardrobe at a glance, as the clothes are now at eye level.
 Just like Montessori!

 Kinderküche mit Dachschräge

-The low ceiling height often creates niches in attic flats, which you should utilise, as all the toys need a place.
-To avoid wasting space, you can use the classic KALLAX 4-compartment shelf* .
-This lowboard is not expensive and will fit into the weirdest hut.
+Due to the low ceiling height, attic flats often have alcoves that you should make use of, because all those toys need a place to be stored.
+To avoid wasting space, you can use the classic KALLAX shelf with 4 compartments.
+This lowboard is inexpensive and fits into even the most awkwardly shaped room.
 A seating area for reading can be easily integrated into such areas.
-Place your favourite books on the lowboard and you can conjure up a retreat area for undisturbed picture book hours.
+Place your favourite books in the lowboard and you've created a retreat for undisturbed picture book sessions.
 You can find great ideas here.
-If the sloping surface still has a little room to grow, you can also use the upper surface as a playing surface.
+If there is still some space above the sloping ceiling, you can also use the upper surface as playing surface.

 Image: @schraeg_wohnen

-You can't do without light in a children's room with a sloping roof
+Light is essential in a children's room with sloping ceilings

-Due to the numerous sloping ceilings, there is often a lack of natural light in children's rooms.
-You should therefore remember to create sufficient artificial light in the form of direct and indirect light sources.
-For example, several lighting levels are a good idea.
-At least two, however, ensure that one light source provides sufficient light throughout the room.
-Create additional islands of light.
-It is best to divide the children's room into several areas and ensure that there is sufficient light in each area.
-In the cosy reading corner, at the cot and enough light in the play corner.
-This way, the room appears much larger.
+Due to the numerous sloping ceilings, children's rooms often lack natural light.
+Therefore, you should remember to provide sufficient artificial light in the form of direct and indirect light sources.
+One good idea is to use multiple lighting levels.
+At least two will ensure that there is sufficient light throughout the room.
+You can also create additional islands of light.
+The best way to do this is to divide the children's room into several areas and make sure that there is enough light in each area.
+In the cosy reading corner, by the cot and enough light in the play area.
+This will make the room appear much larger.

 Show your colours under the roof!

-It's not just the choice of furniture that influences the spatial effect in the sloping children's room under the roof, but also the colour scheme.
-By using colours, you can make the room look even more child-friendly.
-In general, you should use bright colours for sloping ceilings to create a cheerful atmosphere.
-It is therefore best to paint the actual slope in white so that it recedes into the background.
+It's not just your choice of furniture that influences the effect of the space in a sloping children's room under the roof, but also the colour scheme.
+By using colour, you can make the room even more child-friendly.
+In general, you should opt for light colours in rooms with sloping ceilings to create a cheerful atmosphere.
+It is best to paint the actual sloping ceiling white so that it recedes into the background.
 Bright colours should be used sparingly in flats with sloping ceilings.
-With the colourful accessories from Limmaland, you will find the happy medium between boring monotony and colourful chaos to bring movement into the room.
-It is best to limit yourself to one or two colours and think carefully beforehand about which areas of the room should be highlighted.
-The brighter your choice of colours, the more open and larger the room will appear.
-If you attach great importance to cosiness and warmth, the sparingly used colours can also be a little darker.
+With colourful accessories from Limmaland, you can strike the perfect balance between boring monotony and colourful chaos to bring movement into the room.
+It is best to limit yourself to one or two colours and think carefully in advance about which areas of the room you want to highlight.
+The lighter your colour choice, the more open and larger the room will appear.
+If you value cosiness and warmth, the sparingly used colours can also be a little darker.

 Summary: Less is more!

-• Use flat and low pieces of furniture to make the room appear larger and more airy.
+• flat and low furniture to make the room appear larger and more airy.

-• The ideal place for furniture that saves storage space is directly under the sloping roof.
+• The ideal place for storage furniture is directly under the sloping ceiling.

-• The cot, on the other hand, can be placed in the centre of the room.
+• The cot, on the other hand, can be placed centrally in the middle of the room.

-Your little "Karlson from the roof" is sure to feel right at home!
+This way, your little "Karlson on the Roof" will surely feel right at home!

 Comment area